drbenmorgan/StudyPack/README.md

 * Checking required packages (STGZ and PackageMaker).
 * Download of components (e.g. large data files).
 * Use of BundleUtilities.
+* Update of hardcoded paths in installed files to new location.
 * Uninstallers.

 The StudyPack application is just a simple C++ "Hello World" for now.